Website Interview…Ask the Author!

 Q: What do you owe the real people upon whom you base your characters?

 A: It depends on whether they’re good characters or bad ones.
 The bad ones deserve what they get.
 Probably worse, actually.
 I’ve neglected to kill off folks who I’d planned to, and I’ve failed to paint bad characters as evil as how I see them in real life.
 Like I said before: the story is the story is the story.
 As a result, some have gotten off easy.
 But the good ones?
 The ones I love?
 The ones behind my writing in the first place?
 I owe them their legacy, even if I’m the only one who ever realizes who they are or were.
 It’s my way of keeping them alive and with me, even if they’re gone.

 Q: Do you hide any secrets in your books that only a few people will find?

 A: You’d better believe it.
-That goes for the story and my covers.
-I work with an amazing artist who does my covers, my website, the trailers, and other marketing materials.
-We’ve hidden a lot of things within the brand itself, and I tend to do the same in the stories.
+That goes for the story, my covers, and the marketing materials.
+I’ve hidden a lot of things within the brand itself, and I tend to do the same in the stories.
 It’s almost a subconscious thing at this point.
 That’s an added bonus when I talk with readers.
 They love to hear the insider gossip!